Menashi District, Hokkaido: History

 During the Edo period (1603–1868), the ruling Tokugawa shōgun allowed the Matsumae clan (Matsumae han 松前藩) to settle in the Menashi region, which was then named Nemuro.
 According to the Matsumae clan's Chronicles of Shiragi (Shiragi no kiroku 新羅の記録), from the first year of the Genna era to about Genna 7 (1615–1622) the region's inhabitants (referred to as the Ezo-people, or "Ainu") traded with the Matsumae clan, noting that the Matsumae received 100 small boats worth of eagle feathers and sea otter pelts.

-In the first year of the Kansei Era (1789) the native inhabitants rebelled in Kunashiri and Menashi resulting in the Kansei-Ezo Uprising (kansei ezo hōki 寛政蝦夷蜂起) and the deaths of a large number of Japanese people (wajin 和人.)
+In the first year of the Kansei Era (1789) the native inhabitants rebelled in Kunashiri and Menashi resulting in the Menashi–Kunashir rebellion, also known as the Kansei-Ezo Uprising (kansei ezo hōki 寛政蝦夷蜂起) and the deaths of a large number of Japanese people (wajin 和人.)
 It was during this time that Rausu Onsen was discovered.

 Toward the end of the Edo period, Menashi was a part of the general East Ezo (higashi ezo 東蝦夷) region.
 The shōgun assumed control and established more of a presence in the Menashi region around 1799 (Kansei 11) due to Russia's menacing southern expansion policies.
 Menashi was then briefly returned to the jurisdiction of the Matsumae clan in c.
 1821 (Bunsei 4.)
 In c.
 1855 (Ansei 2) Menashi fell under the domain of the shōgun once again via the Aizu clan, who ruled the area severely.
 It was during the Ansei era (1854–1860) that Rausu Shrine was established.